GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 The Macro-Average is the unweighted mean of each metric calculated independently for all classes.
 Each class contributes equally, regardless of its frequency in the dataset.
 It should be interpreted as "unbiased" due to the highly skewed nature of the validation points.

-The Weighted-Average is the average of each metric weighted by the support (TP + FN; i.e., True Positives and False Negatives) for each class.
+The Weighted-Average is the average of each metric weighted by the support ($TP + FN$; i.e., True Positives and False Negatives) for each class.
 The weight reflects the proportion of each class in the "Truth" such that more frequent classes have a greater impact on the overall average.

 <figure>
     <figcaption>Table 7 (below).
-Confusion matrix: Collection 2 predictions vs. validation points for 2010.</figcaption>
+Confusion matrix: Collection 2 predictions vs validation points for 2010.</figcaption>
 </figure>

 ![C2 2010 Matrix](/_files/land_cover/c2_l3-15.png)

 <figure>
     <figcaption>Table 8 (below).
-Confusion matrix: Collection 3 predictions vs. validation points for 2010.</figcaption>
+Confusion matrix: Collection 3 predictions vs validation points for 2010.</figcaption>
 </figure>

 ![C3 2010 Matrix](/_files/land_cover/c3_l3-16.png)

-**Validation Points 2015**
+**Validation points 2015**

 ::::{grid} 1 2 2 2
 :class-container: images-max-width-100-percent